Nailsea & Backwell railway station: Incidents

 On 8 January 2018, Andrew Tavener, a Nailsea resident, was struck by a train at the station, then arrested on suspicion of murdering his wife, Claire Tavener, earlier that day.
-He was taken to hospital with 'life changing' hand injuries.
+He was taken to hospital with "life changing injuries".
 He was subsequently sentenced to life in prison for the murder.

 The station creates a height and width restriction on the road below, which in 2020 led to a bus becoming wedged under the station.
 The road and railway were both closed while the bridge was structurally assessed.
 There have been several previous incidents of tall vehicles becoming stuck.